stefangolubov/poc-dg/k8s/nexus/README.md

 ## Additional Notes

-- The previously used port 30500/5000 and associated repo/config are no longer required and have been removed from manifests and flows.
 - For advanced workflow customization or multi-stage builds, refer to the `.github/workflows/` directory.
 - All flows are compatible with Windows self-hosted runners using PowerShell and Rancher Desktop Docker engine.